eddelbuettel/ldlasb/README.md

 ## Lies, Damned Lies and Selective Benchmarking

-This repository contains a short package providing two benchmarks between [Rcpp][1] and another package on [CRAN][2] which we will refer to just as just 'other'.
+This repository contains a short package providing two benchmarks between [Rcpp][1] and [another package][2] on [CRAN][3] which we will refer to just as just 'other'.

-The 'other' package comes with a motivating vignette containing a lot of discussion the merits of which ("is another package needed", "is it better to restart fresh or extend an existing package", etc) may well be discussed another time, but also two benchmarks.
+The 'other' package comes with a motivating vignette containing a lot of discussion.
+Its merits ("is another package needed", "is it better to restart fresh or extend an existing package", etc) may well be discussed another time.
+But it also contains two benchmarks ([one](https://cran.r-project.org/package=cpp11/vignettes/motivations.html#protection) and [two](https://cran.r-project.org/package=cpp11/vignettes/motivations.html#growing-vectors)).

-This note is about the two benchmarks.
+This note is about these two benchmarks.

 One is simply outdated (and even then somewhat cheekily chosen).
 The other is so obviously misleading that it alone merited this note and code repository.